walterhiggins/WMPJS/README.md

 * shift() Is used to **remove** the *first* item from the array.
 * pop() Is used to **remove** the *last* item from the array.

 You can learn more about the Array object and its functions and properties at https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array.
-In later recipes we'll learn how to process all of the items in an array using Javascript's looping statements.
+In later chapters we'll learn how to process all of the items in an array using Javascript's looping statements.

 <table>
 <caption><h4> Table 1: Array Methods</h4></caption><tr><th>Method Name</th><th>Description</th></tr>